Bali Regional House of Representatives

 The Bali Regional House of Representatives (Dewan Perwakilan Rakyat Daerah Provinsi Bali; ᬤᬾᬯᬦ᭄ᬧᭂᬃᬯᬓᬶᬮᬦ᭄ᬭᬓᬢ᭄ᬤᬳᬾᬭᬄᬧ᭄ᬭᭀᬯ᬴ᬶᬦ᭄ᬲᬶᬩᬮᬶ, abbreviated to DPRD Bali) is the unicameral legislature of the Indonesian province of Bali.
 It is composed of 55 members who are elected through general elections once five years, simultaneously with the national legislative election.
 The leadership of the Bali Provincial DPRD consists of 1 speaker and 3 deputy speakers who come from the political party with the largest number of seats and votes.

-The members of the Bali Provincial DPRD for the 2024–2029 term were elected in the 2024 general election and officially sworn in on September 2, 2024, at the Bali Provincial DPRD Building.
-The house is made up of representatives from six political parties, with the Indonesian Democratic Party of Struggle (PDI-P) holding the largest share at 32 seats.
+The members of the Bali Provincial DPRD for the 2024–2029 term were elected in the 2024 general election and officially sworn in on 2 September 2024, at the Bali Provincial DPRD Building.
+The regional house is made up of representatives from six political parties, with the Indonesian Democratic Party of Struggle holding the largest share by 32 seats and make it to save the majority seats.